Duty of Care

 - The availability, cost, and commonness of insurance for the risks that were involved

-When Does a Duty of Care Exist
+What is Duty of Care

 A duty of care is the responsibility that a person or business has when doing business with, or otherwise interacting with, other people and businesses.
 Under tort law, duty of care is defined as the responsibility of a person or business to act as a reasonable person would act in a similar situation.
 A person who violates his duty of care by acting in a negligent or reckless matter is then liable for any harm that another person suffers as a result of his behavior.
 Examples of duty of care relationships include: